 Californian cuisine could satiate any appetite, and the rugged and wild mountains of Big Sur stand 5,000 feet above the oft-misty ocean.

-So hop in your car and prepare for the trip of a lifetime.
+So hop in your car (or rent a campervan!) and prepare for the trip of a lifetime.
 To help you navigate, I’ve put together 16 unforgettable stops for your California road trip along the Pacific Coast Highway, beginning north in San Francisco and ending 500 miles south of there in San Diego.

 Put the top down (you rented a convertible, right?) and turn the tunes up.
 It’s going to be one epic drive.